GraphPFN: A Prior-Data Fitted Graph Foundation Model: Related Work

 In the PFN framework, the input to the model consists of two parts: a set of training samples with their labels, called the \emph{context}, and a set of test samples without labels, called the \emph{query}.
 During a single forward pass, the model uses the context to make predictions for the query samples, thus performing ICL.
 In practice, PFNs are commonly implemented as Transformers with a specific attention mask~\citep{TabPFN, TabPFNv2}: context (training) samples attend to all other context samples, while query (test) samples are only allowed to attend to context samples and not to each other.
 This structure ensures that predictions for each query are based solely on the training data.

 PFNs are trained via pretraining on a large collection of synthetic datasets.
 To achieve this, one specifies a \emph{prior} over supervised datasets, and the model is trained to perform ICL as described above, predicting labels for query samples given context samples.
-As shown by \citet{muller2021transformers}, this procedure trains the network to approximate the posterior predictive distribution under the chosen prior, which provides the main theoretical motivation for the approach.
+As shown by \citet{muller2022transformers}, this procedure trains the network to approximate the posterior predictive distribution under the chosen prior, which provides the main theoretical motivation for the approach.

-\subsection{Tabular foundation models}
+\subsection{Tabular Foundation Models}

 In their pioneering work TabPFN~\citep{TabPFN} and its successor TabPFNv2~\citep{TabPFNv2}, the authors proposed to utilize the framework of prior-data fitted networks to create tabular foundation models and showed that such models can achieve strong results, competitive with other approaches~\citep{erickson2025tabarena}.
-Nowadays, TFMs have become an active research area, with several new methods released recently~\citep{mitra, LimiX}.
+Nowadays, TFMs have become an active research area, with several new methods (mostly based on the PFN framework) released recently~\citep{qu2025tabicl, qu2026tabiclv2, mitra, LimiX, TabPFNv2_5, TabPFNv3}.
 Some methods focus on scalability~\citep{qu2025tabicl} or faster inference~\citep{mueller2025mothernet}, while others emphasize training on real-world datasets rather than synthetic tasks~\citep{ma2024tabdpt}.
 Together, these works broaden the design space of tabular foundation models by trading off data sources, computational efficiency, and scalability.

-\subsection{Graph foundation models}
+\subsection{Graph Foundation Models}

-Similar to foundation models for tabular data, graph foundation models also face the challenge of handling datasets from diverse domains.
+Similar to foundation models for tabular data, graph foundation models face the challenge of handling datasets from diverse domains.
 A particularly difficult, yet crucial, aspect is managing the wide variety of node attributes (features and labels) present in different graphs.
 Early GFMs did not fully address this issue.
-They often relied on dimensionality reduction techniques such as principal component analysis or singular value decomposition~\citep{AnyGraph, GCOPE, MDGFM, SAMGPT}, or they restricted their focus to graphs where node attributes are all textual~\citep{GFT, UniGraph, OFA}.
+They often relied on dimensionality reduction techniques such as principal component analysis or singular value decomposition~\citep{AnyGraph, GCOPE, MDGFM, SAMGPT}, or restricted their focus to graphs where node attributes are all textual~\citep{OFA, GFT, UniGraph}.